nixworks/public/news/2017/01/9/index.md

 No immediate claim of responsibility for incident in El-Arish that has left at least seven security officers dead.

 ### [A U.S. Navy destroyer fires three warning shots at four Iranian fast-attack vessels after they close in at a high speed near the Strait of Hormuz, according to U.S. defense officials. ](/news/2017/01/9/a-u-s-navy-destroyer-fires-three-warning-shots-at-four-iranian-fast-attack-vessels-after-they-close-in-at-a-high-speed-near-the-strait-of-h.md)
-A U.S. Navy destroyer fired three warning shots at four Iranian fast-attack vessels near the Strait of Hormuz after they closed in at high speed and disregarded repeated requests to slow down, U.S. officials said on Monday.
+ A U.S. Navy destroyer fired three warning shots at four Iranian fast-attack vessels near the Strait of Hormuz after they closed in at high speed and disregarde

 ### [A California storm in the Calaveras Big Trees State Park fells the 1,000-year-old American tree, the Pioneer Cabin Tree. ](/news/2017/01/9/a-california-storm-in-the-calaveras-big-trees-state-park-fells-the-1-000-year-old-american-tree-the-pioneer-cabin-tree.md)
 Storms in California fell a popular tree with a hole cut in the trunk that cars could drive through.